the-isf-academy/making-with-code/content/cs10/unit00/labs/lab4_api/_index.md

 {{< code-action "Now, let's start your local server:" >}} `python api.py`.
 This will run a local server that is only accessible on your local computer.
+>  If you get `ModuleNotFoundError: No module named 'flask'`, run `pip3 install flask`

-💻 **You can now visit this server in your web browser, just as you did with the riddler server hosted on the internet:**  [127.0.0.1:8000/riddle/all](http://127.0.0.1:8000/riddle/all)
+💻 **You can now visit this server in your web browser, just as you did with the riddler server hosted on the internet:**  [127.0.0.1:5000/riddle/all](http://127.0.0.1:5000/riddle/all)

 💻 **Open the `HTTPie` desktop app to send the same `GET` request to `/all`.**